finsberg/IN1910_H22/book/docs/lectures/python/intro_to_oop.md

         self.shuffle()
 ```

 Here we implement a class that has four methods.
-The first method is the constructor (called `__init__`, we explain why later), this is run everytime we create a new object of the class.
+The first method is the constructor (called `__init__`, we explain why later), this is run every time we create a new object of the class.
 In this case we initialize a deck of cards by adding all the cards in the deck using a double-loop.
 We also add a `shuffle` method that shuffles the deck, a `draw` method that draws $n$ cards from the deck, and a `shuffle_into_deck` for when we want to shuffle cards back into the deck.
 These are just simple examples of functionality that makes sense for a deck of cards, and we could add plenty more.

 Once we have taken the time to build the `Deck`-class, we can easily create decks of cards, and use them, without having to think too much about the underlying details of the implementation.
 Implementing a class therefore represents adding a new layer of abstraction to our code.
 For example, we can now create a random 5-card poker hand as follows: